CobyHong/Lang-Bot-2/README.md

   Chat with people with differing dialects in a manner that feels natural. <br/>
   Both parties will be able to communicate with ease thanks to googletran's ability to detect and translate any written language.

-  *NEW: If in a voice channel, bot will perform text-to-speech!
+  *NEW: If in a voice channel, bot will perform text-to-speech!<br/>
-  *Possible Bugs:
+  *Possible Bugs:<br/>
-  -If cannot disconnect from channel, may have to do !trjoin and then !trleave.
+  -If cannot disconnect from channel, may have to do !trjoin and then !trleave.<br/>

   *Current cons:
   -Bot only allows one person to do text-to-speech (tts) at a time (well duh there's only one bot).